jhthorsen/thorsenlabs.com/templates/blog/2024-10-27-lets-get-rusty.md

 that you can't *forget* to check for errors!
 In Go, you can just drop the if-statement and your application will for sure blow up at some point.

+Coming from Perl, the speed is just mind-boggling: When I first rewrote my [webpage](http://github.com/jhthorsen/thorsen.pm) in Rust, I thought I had introduced some magic caching headers, since the page loaded instantaneous.
+I do feel bad thinking about all the extra electricity servers have to use to render for example a Wordpress site.

 I can't wait to write some more Rust.

 ## Zig?